 - It looks very much similar to natural teeth

-– Only takes two visits to the dentist
+- It only takes two visits to our dentist

 - More cost-effective when compared to dental implants

-– Lasts up to 15 years with good maintenance
+- It lasts up to 15 years with good maintenance

 - More comfortable since it is a fixed and semi-permanent solution